Billy Vidallon Chief Steward Isabelo Vidallon

 A man whose admiration for Roosevelt seems to be surpassed only by his devotion to the Navy, Vidallon explained his feeling this way: “I’m not a Democrat, but you don’t have to be a politician to love Roosevelt.”

 “He never talked down to any of us who served aboard the Potomac,” continued the chief.
-“All hands were equal including the President.”
+“All hands were equal, including the President.”

-Vidallon recalls the Roosevelt children with fondness too, easily referring to them as Jim, Junior, John, and Anna.
+Vidallon recalls the Roosevelt children with fondness, too, easily referring to them as Jim, Junior, John, and Anna.

-“Eisenhower, Teddy Roosevelt, George Washington, they were all Army Presidents,”
+“Eisenhower, Teddy Roosevelt, George Washington, they were all Army Presidents.”

-Vidallon explained, “but FDR was a Navy President.”
+Vidallon explained, “But FDR was a Navy President.”

-Recalling the depression days of the ’30s when he enlisted in the Navy after completing Piang High School in his home of Cotabato City,‘the Philippines, Vidallon said, “We were paid $21 a month in those days.
+Recalling the depression days of the ’30s when he enlisted in the Navy after completing Piang High School in his home of Cotabato City, the Philippines, Vidallon said, “We were paid $21 a month in those days.
 Then they cut our pay to $17 because of the bad times.
 But when things looked up again, we got the difference paid back to us.”

-“Today a Filipino may hold any rate for which he qualifies in the U.S. Navy,” said Vidallon, proudly pointing out that a- former shipmate of his, a steward of many years who also was a student of electronics, today is an electronics mate 1/C after passing the Navy examinations for that highly technical field with flying colors.
+“Today, a Filipino may hold any rate for which he qualifies in the U.S. Navy,” said Vidallon, proudly pointing out that a former shipmate of his, a steward of many years who also was a student of electronics, is today an electronics mate 1/C after passing the Navy examinations for that highly technical field with flying colors.